aws-samples/aws-pod-eip-controller/README.md

 # AWS Pod EIP Controller

 The AWS Pod EIP Controller (PEC) offers a function to automatically allocate and release Elastic IPs via annotations.
-It also enables automatic association of allocated EIPs with the PODs and provides the ability to add EIPs to Shied protection via annotations.
-This feature enhances security by allowing for better control over IP addresses used in AWS resources.

 ## Overview

 ![Elastic IP controller Overview](/images/Elastic%20IP%20controller%20Overview.png)

-The solution processes EIP and Shield for Pods through the following steps:
+The solution processes EIPs for Pods through the following steps:

-1. Informers listen for Pod events through List and Watch, and push them to the DeltaFIFO
+1. Informers listen for Pod events through List and Watch.
-2. DeltaFIFO sends the acquired events to the WorkQueue
+2. The Controller pushes the corresponding Pod keys from the acquired events to the WorkQueue.
+3. The Worker gets the Pod key from the WorkQueue and acquires the related Pod information from the Indexer.
-3. The Processor handles the events; based on the annotation information in the Pod events, it uses the AWS SDK to add/remove EIP and join/leave the Shield resource protection for the Pod
+4. Based on the Pod's annotation information, the Worker uses the AWS SDK to allocate and associate an EIP for the Pod or disassociate and release the EIP.

 ## Annotations